wuxingogo/WuxingogoExtension2018/README.md

 ##Copyright, License & Contributors
 -----
-WuxingogoExtension are debug under the MIT license.
+WuxingogoExtension are release under the MIT license.

 The Authors is Wuxingogo.Email:52111314ly@gmail.com

 ##Note:
 -----

-That's a debug demo,you can pull request to fix some bug.
+This is a debug version,you can pull request to fix some bug.